The Swiss Army - Fierce Fighting Unit of the Middle Ages

 5) At least 174 cm. tall

-6) Finished the equivalent of Swiss professional school or high school
+6) Finished the equivalent of Swiss professional school or high school.

-IV.
 The Swiss Army Today

 Helvetia embraced neutrality but her citizens are ready for defense once attacked